 Code analysis basics

 WebStorm performs code analysis by applying inspections to your code.
-Numerous code inspections exist for and for the other supported languages.
+Code inspections work for and other supported languages.

 The inspections detect not only compiling errors, but also different code inefficiencies.
 Whenever you have some unreachable code, unused code, non-localized string, unresolved method, memory leaks or even spelling problems – you'll find it very quickly.

-WebStorm's code analysis is flexibly configurable.
-You can enable/disable each code inspection and change its severity, create profiles with custom sets of inspections, apply inspections differently in different scopes, suppress inspections in specific pieces of code, and more.
+WebStorm's code analysis is configurable.
+You can enable or disable each code inspection and change its severity, create profiles with custom sets of inspections, apply inspections differently in different scopes, suppress inspections in specific pieces of code, and more.